 These types of parks fill up very quickly in the Summer.
-March Break represents a great opportunity to see some natural treasures without huge Summer crowds.
+Spring Break represents a great opportunity to see some natural treasures without huge Summer crowds.
 Parks are usually within a day's drive of larger urban areas.
+Visit www.ontarioconservationareas.ca.

 Get into the swim of things at an indoor water park...

 It’s a hot trend in family travel and if you can’t afford the overnight stay, go for the day!
 Who doesn't enjoy tall as building speed slides that will send you down a near-vertical or swirly drops.
 Enjoy everything wet and wild at an indoor water park.
 Check websites for day pass admissions which will cost less than overnight stays.

 Commute to the nearest city...

 The Road Trip!
-It’s the quintessential March Break trip idea, and even with the rising cost of gas, it’s still a whole lot less expensive than a vacation.
+It’s the quintessential March Break trip idea, and it’s a whole lot less expensive than a vacation.
 Neighbouring cities can offer some ‘different’ and fun family attractions.
 Go for a day trip and hit the local museums and attractions.
 Have a great family dinner.
 It will feel like you got away.
 Plan ahead to see memorable roadside attractions.
 For cheap overnight stays, research hotels before you leave and pile your whole crew into an inexpensive hotel room.